UTB’s & recovery of duties

 Deze pagina is ook beschikbaar in het Nederlands.
 Klik hier voor de Nederlandse versie.

-The customs debt is the amount of customs duty payable.
-The amount payable is composed of the import duty on a product and possibly anti-dumping and/or countervailing duties.
-National taxes, such as value added tax (VAT), excise duty, consumption tax and coal tax are not included in the term of customs debt, but these taxes are levied as if they were an import duty.
+The customs debt is the amount of customs duty owed.
+This amount consists of the import duty and, if applicable, anti-dumping or countervailing duties.
+National taxes, such as VAT, excise duty and consumption tax do not fall under the term ‘customs debt’ but are levied alongside customs duties.

 Publications